anthonymorast/lstm-lstm/README.md

 + Train error model using errors, time series values, and both to see which produces the best results.

++ If the multiple LSTM model is worse, try with a really weak neural network as the first model (linear NN [no activation]?)

 # TODO
 + Thread PBT
   + Can't (effectively) run multiple sessions of TF on one GPU